SexChrLab/Nasonia/README.md

 ## Preprint
 Please see our preprint for more information:

 *Lack of parent-of-origin effects in Nasonia jewel wasp - a replication and reproduction study* 2019.
-Olney KC; Natri HA; Underwood A; Gibson J; Gadau J; Wilson MA.
+Olney KC; Natri H; Underwood A; Gibson J; Gadau J; Wilson MA.

 If you use Nasonia in a classroom or discuss/correct this work in a manuscript, please cite this preprint.